Do you really need to give up sugar?

 Has your doctor or dentist ever asked you what medicines you're taking?
 If so, have you told them the whole truth?
 Drug interactions can be dangerous, and you'd be mad to put yourself at risk.
 But what if you didn't realise you weren't giving them all the facts?
-All too often, I discover people are taking herbal remedies or supplements - but they have no idea that they 'count' as medicines.
+All too often, I discover people are taking herbal medicine or herbal supplements - but they have no idea that they 'count' as medicines.

-In fact, while millions of people across the world take herbal remedies and supplements every day, many have no idea they can cause side-effects.
+In fact, while millions of people across the world take herbal medicine and supplements every day, many have no idea they can cause side-effects.
 When I explain to my patients that St John's wort can interact with up to 70% of all prescription drugs; or ginseng can cause dangerous fluctuations in blood-clotting levels if you're taking warfarin; or green tea supplements can interact with pseudoephedrine, taken for colds; or ginkgo biloba can interact with aspirin and warfarin; they're usually stunned.

 Licensed drugs can't be given to the public without reams of evidence, including: